FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 when the server does not implement the provisioning method.
 EAP peers therefore MUST track which provisioning methods have been tried, and not repeat the same method to the same EAP server when receiving an EAP Nak.

-EAP peers MUST rate limit attempts at provisioning, in order to avoid overloading the server.
-This rate limiting SHOULD include jitter and exponential backoff.
+Peers MUST rate-limit their provisioning attempts.
+If provisioning fails, it is likely because provisioning is not available.
+Retrying provisioning repeatedly in quick succession is not likely to change the server behavior.
+Instead, it is likely to result in the peer being blocked.
+The peer SHOULD retry provisioning no more than once every few minutes, and SHOULD include jitter and exponential backoff on its provisioning attempts.

 Since there is no way to signal whether the failed provisioning is due to a transient failure on the EAP server, or whether it is due to the